openplantpathology/OpenPlantPathology/content/post/2019-08-25-text-analysis-brazil-abstracts.md

 ## Text analysis

-Now that I got the data on 706 posters, a [tidy](https://www.tidyverse.org/) approach was used to analyse the text.
+Now that I got the titles of 706 posters, a [tidy](https://www.tidyverse.org/) approach was used to analyse the text.
 The `unnest_tokens()` function allows to extract all words and store as a new variable.

 ```r